-Technical/occupational courses are accredited college courses which lead to a Certificate of Completion or an Associate in Applied Arts and Sciences Degree.
+Technical/occupational courses are accredited college courses which lead to a Certificate of Completion or an Associate of Applied Science Degree.
 These programs are established only after studies verify that employment opportunities exist in business and industry.

 The College attempts to match the community's labor requirements with the ambitions and goals of its students.
 This realistic approach to occupational education is made possible by the excellent cooperation of local industry, business, and public agencies who increasingly depend on District colleges to supply skilled personnel.